.

 Develop an advanced understanding of the processes and issues of social research.
 Drawing upon the philosophical underpinnings which are central to research methodologies, this module will encourage you to consider the relationship between theory, methods and data and to critically consider the need to balance theory with conducting research on real issues in the real world.
 This module will help you gain a coherent understanding of the decisions researchers make when deciding which research methods to use and to develop practical skills in using a variety of research methods.
 You will also be able to develop a sound understanding of ethical and practical issues in designing, conducting and analysing research.

-Justice and Control in the 21st Century
+Justice and Control in a Globalised World

-Illicit Markets
+Transnational Illicit Markets

 Scholarly Project